Top 5 Richest Hotel Moguls and How They Got There

 4. Phillip Ruffin

 A Kansas native and college dropout, Phillip Ruffin started his career in the convenience store industry.
-His pioneering implementation of self-serve gasoline in the state allowed him to open a chain of 60 stores.
+His pioneering implementation of self-serve gasoline in the state allowed him to open 60 stores.
 In 1987, Ruffin used the earnings from these convenience stores to purchase a Marriott hotel in Wichita.
-In the mid-1990s, he leased his convenience stores and bought more hotels as well as the Crystal Palace casino resort in the Bahamas.
+In the mid-1990s, he leased his convenience stores and bought more hotels and the Crystal Palace casino resort in the Bahamas.
 Ruffin’s hotel division now operates 13 hotels, and his net worth has grown to $2.5 billion.
 Being one of the wealthiest hotel moguls in the world certainly has its perks, and Ruffin married a 26-year-old Miss Ukraine winner in 2008.

 5. Ty Warner

-This post was contributed by Scott Kaufman.
-Scott works in education where we writes frequently about hospitality.
+Author Bio: Scott Kaufman works in education and frequently writes about hospitality.
 His work has been featured on Concordia University Online and several other major universities.

 © 2024 Social Hospitality, LLC.
 All rights reserved.